KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 If you don't have `pipx` installed, you can install it from your distribution.

-You can then install Qt using
+You can then install Qt using:

 ```bash
 aqt install-qt linux desktop 6.9 linux_gcc_64 --outputdir ~/Qt --modules all